florisdenhengst/website/content/posts/personalized-dm.md

 better than a previous hand-coded gold standard.
 Which of the two learning approaches works best depends on the complexity of the task and the available data.

-Next steps may include an evaluation on more realistic data and ensuring that the chatbots only makes recommendations after having checked e.g. the [risk profile](https://www.investopedia.com/terms/r/risk-profile.asp) and ensures that the recommendation is understood by the user.
+Next steps may include an evaluation on more realistic data, ensuring that the chatbots only makes recommendations after having checked e.g. the [risk profile](https://www.investopedia.com/terms/r/risk-profile.asp) and check that the recommendation is understood by the user.